mbegur/Pathsolver/docs/README.md

 ### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.
-It's okay if you don't have all the details of implementation fleshed out, but you should have a solid roadmap by Monday morning.

-This project will be implemented with the following technologies:
+This project will be build with the following

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
-- Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+- Vanilla Javascript
+- jquery
+- Easel.js
+- Canvas

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+board.js: this script will handle the logic for creating and updating the necessary Easel.js elements and rendering them to the DOM.

-`automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a `type` (hexagon, triangle, or square) and a 2D array of `Cell`s.
-It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.
+cell.js: this script will handle the logic behind the scenes of cells.
+A Cell object will hold a type and will be responsible for doing neighbor checks for each Cell upon iteration and updating the Cell array appropriately.

-`cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
-Each `Cell` will contain a `type` (hexagon, triangle, or square) and an `aliveState` (`true` or `false`).
+search.js: this lightweight script will house the constructor and update functions for the Cell objects.
+This will be the  wrapper class for a general search algorithm (BFS, A\*, etc..).

 ### Implementation Timeline